 If a brilliant has the most beautiful luster, why would I buy any other diamond shape?
 Every diamond cut has its own unique characteristics.
 A marquise cut, for example, is one of 6 ways to make your diamond appear larger.
 After all, larger diamonds come with a higher price tag.
 Others opt for a fancy cut instead of the classic brilliant because it adds a more original and personal touch to their ring.

-Brilliant can now come in a more original way than it used to be by e.g. an uncommon setting.
+Brilliant can now come out in a more original way than it used to be by e.g. an uncommon setting.
 The wedding ring with a brilliant is up and coming, while the classic choice would be a smooth wedding ring.